 Proposing a new First-Year Seminar

-Faculty who are interested in proposing a first-year seminar should discuss their plans with the appropriate director of undergraduate studies to confirm that the proposed course supports the curricular needs of the department or program.
-If it does, proposing to offer a first-year seminar is easy and virtually identical to proposing any new course.
-An instructor should simply complete the standard online course proposal form in the CourseLeaf system by the regular deadlines established by your department or program.
+Faculty members interested in proposing a first-year seminar should first discuss their plans with the relevant director of undergraduate studies (DUS) to confirm that the proposed course supports the curriculum needs of the department or program.
+Additionally, it is crucial to consult Jasmina Besirevic, associate dean for undergraduate education, who oversees the First-Year Seminar Program.